 Back when I was considering trying my hand at a rational story there were a few ideas I had about what to do it on.
 Animorphs was near the top of my list, and I enjoyed participating in all the brainstorming in /r/rational both because of my love for the source material and how it teemed with such great possibilities.

 Eventually I decided to go with Pokemon, and I’m glad I did for a number of reasons, one of which is that whatever Animorphs story I wrote would have been a feeble shadow of The Reckoning.
 This story is everything I ever wanted in a rational animorphs story, and more importantly, what I didn’t even know I wanted.
 If you’re a fan of the canon work at all, you owe it to yourself to check it out.
-If you’re a fan of compelling characters, interesting plot, and superb writing, you also owe it to yourselves.
+If you’re a fan of compelling characters, interesting plot, and superb writing, you also owe it to yourself.

 The Waves Arisen by wertifloke